 In this article, we'll take a closer look at the differences between impact drivers and impact wrenches, and what they are most often used for, to explore the similarities and differences between them, and help you decide whether you need one or both tools in your toolkit.

-An impact driver is a power tool designed to deliver high torque or rotational force.
-The impact is a strong, repeated, rotational force (rather than forward force, like a hammer), and they are designed to drive screws and fasteners with speed and power.
+An impact driver is a power tool designed to deliver high torque and or rotational force.
+The impact is a strong, repeated, rotational hammering force (rather than constant forward force), and they have been specifically designed for driving and fastening with speed and power.

 A cordless impact driver is typically used for driving screws into heavy-duty materials like studs and sheet metal.
 Impact drivers are smaller and less versatile than cordless drills, but deliver a lot of torque, which means additional power to drive long screws into tough materials quickly, with less effort from the user.

 You can also use impact drivers for drilling holes with a 1/4-inch hexagonal shank and bit drill to suit.
 If you're just drilling a few holes into wood, plastic or aluminum, you'll have very little trouble.
 Although once you go beyond 1/4-inch by utilizing adapters and attempting to drill into heavy metal or hardwood, you'll definitely need bits rated specifically for an impact driver.

 Just like impact drivers, an impact wrench is a high-torque tool.
 Most impact wrenches have a square drive and deliver percussive rotational force.